falcorr/TinWoo/README.md

 Use Plutonium from here (Put in include folder): https://github.com/HookedBehemoth/Plutonium/tree/301413d86fc3dbcbd99dea44b12d7df2977e8be1

-You will also need to install: libusbhsfs https://github.com/DarkMatterCore/libusbhsfs
+You will also need to install libusbhsfs from here: https://github.com/DarkMatterCore/libusbhsfs